usecannon/cannon/CONTRIBUTING.md

 1. Follow our [Coding Rules](#rules).
 1. Run the full cannon test suite:

-- From the root of the repo run `npm run test-all`, and ensure that all tests pass.
+- From the root of the repo run `npm run test`, and ensure that all tests pass.

 1. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions